anhnguyendepocen/stat305/README.md

-# stat305
+# STAT 305

-Cal Poly STAT 305: Introduction to Probability and Simulation
+Introduction to Probability and Simulation